How to Book a Mover

 These small pets can be easily stressed.
 Transport them in a secure, well-ventilated carrier with bedding from their cage for comfort.
 Keep the carrier covered to create a dark, soothing environment.
 Once at your new home, set up their cage as soon as possible and maintain their regular feeding routine to help them settle in.

 Moving with exotic birds requires special consideration.
-Keep their routine as normal as possible leading up to the move.
+Keep their routine as normal as possible in the lead-up to the move.
 Use a travel cage that's spacious and familiar to them.
-Ensure they have access to water and favorite toys during transport.
+Ensure they have access to water and their favorite toys during transport.
 In the new home, set up their main cage promptly, keeping it in a quiet, temperature-controlled area.

 If everything fails, you may want to hire an animal transport service.

 Boat travel may be another option and again, whenever possible, short trips with your pets can assure that you and your pet are more comfortable and know what to expect during the move.
 You can obtain pet flotation devices to keep pets safe while on board.
 A leash can give you and your pet the security of knowing that they are safe at all times.
-Be aware that drinking salt water can make your pet ill.
-Have a supply of fresh water available and make sure your pet has access to it.
+Be aware that consuming saltwater can cause your pet to become ill.
+Keep a supply of fresh water available and ensure your pet has access to it.

 A move that takes you away from your present community will require that you find a new vet.
 When you take your pet in for their checkup prior to moving, ask your current vet for recommendations.
 Ask friends, family, or acquaintances you may have in your new area for recommendations.
 It is easy to check veterinarian resource listings online.
-Having a current copy of your pet's health records will make it easier to quickly bring a new vet up to date on your pet's health history.
+Having a current copy of your pet's health records will make it easier for a new veterinarian to quickly bring them up to date on your pet's health history.

 Pet insurance can serve as a safety net during this transition.
 Moving can be a stressful event for pets, potentially leading to unexpected health issues.
 These could range from anxiety-induced ailments to physical injuries.
 Pet insurance can provide coverage for these unforeseen medical expenses, ensuring that your pet receives the necessary care without causing a significant financial burden.
 Furthermore, some pet insurance plans offer wellness coverage, which can be beneficial for routine health checks and preventive care during the moving process.